Immigrant invasion: United States

-The title of the August 27, 1873 San Francisco Chronicle article, "The Chinese Invasion!
+The title of the 27 August, 1873 San Francisco Chronicle article, "The Chinese Invasion!
 They Are Coming, 900,000 Strong", was traced by The Atlantic as one of the root causes of the spread in the late 2010s of "immigration invasion" rhetoric.
 The United States federal law, the 1882 Chinese Exclusion Act, was the first law that excluded a specific ethnic or national group from immigrating to the United States.
-Through a series of legislation over many decades—the Magnuson Act, Immigration and Nationality Act of 1952, Immigration and Nationality Act of 1965—which overturned the National Origins Formula, it was completely repealed.
+Through a series of legislation over many decades—the Chinese Exclusion Repeal Act, Immigration and Nationality Act of 1952, Immigration and Nationality Act of 1965—which overturned the National Origins Formula, it was completely repealed.